 - Features:

-- Free Version: nanoCAD Free offers unlimited 2D drafting with no time restrictions.
+- Free Version: nanoCAD Free provides unlimited 2D drafting with no time restrictions

 - Standout Features:

-- Upcoming nanoCAD 25 release offers free upgrades for current subscribers.
+- Upcoming nanoCAD 26 release offers free upgrades for current subscribers

 Comparative Pricing Table